 What does it cost to afford the basic necessities?

 The Household Survival Budget does not allow for any savings, leaving a household vulnerable to unexpected expenses.
 Affording only a very modest living in each community, this budget is still significantly more than the 2016 U.S. poverty rate of $11,880 for a single adult and $24,300 for a family of four.

-Click here to view a PDF of ALICE Report for Frederick County including the Household Survival Budget.
+Click here to view a PDF of the ALICE Report for Frederick County including the Household Survival Budget.

 Click here to view the Household Survival Budget and the Household Stability Budget for each county in Maryland.

 What is United Way of Frederick County doing to help?

 The report underscores United Way of Frederick County's mission of bringing people and institutions together to collectively build a strong, viable community.
 UWFC focuses on strengthening the education, financial stability, and health of the Frederick County community because we know that children do better in school and in life when they have access to quality education; people are more financially secure when they have the skill set to land and keep good jobs, and have access to affordable, quality health care.

 Through program and grants, United Way of Frederick County yields nearly $3 million annually in community impact that helps children, adults and families thrive.
 Whether it's through the Prosperity Savings Accounts program, free tax preparation, budget coaching, or financial education, the Prosperity Center helps families and individuals obtain the knowledge and resources they need to achieve financial stability.

 UWFC also collaborates with business, government and community groups to identify and advocate for solutions that address underlying issues that negatively impact the Frederick County community, and especially ALICE families.

 Click here for a list of community resources and programs that could be of help to you or someone you know.